abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    ![](media/2dgn47.png)

-   >**Note** : Open Notepad, make the necessary updates to the command, then copy and paste the updated command into the terminal for execution.
+   >**Note**: Open Notepad, make the necessary updates to the command, then copy and paste the updated command into the terminal for execution.

-1. Run the below mentioned command to navigate to `ContosoTraders.Api.Products` folder.
+1. Run the below-mentioned command to navigate to `ContosoTraders.Api.Products` folder.

    ```pwsh
    cd C:\Workspaces\lab\aiw-devops-with-github-lab-files\src\ContosoTraders.Api.Products